yjose/react-native-course/lessons/advanced-styling.md

 ## 🧑‍💻 Exercise

-- Add Restyle to your project and refactor the login screen using the new Approach.
+- Add Restyle to your project and refactor the login screen using restyle Approach.
-  - Create a custom `Input` component
-  - Create a Generic `Button` component with two variant `outline` and `primary`

-## HomeWork
+## Home Work

 Create All static screens using restyle `Login`, `Home`, `Profile` , `AddToDo` screens.